maskegger/guide/index.md

 # Submission checklist

 You completed your analysis, wrote up your results, and are ready to submit to a journal!
 Before doing so, you should check that all your numbers are reproducible.
 If there are any mistakes in the code, better to find them now rather than later!
-Follow these these steps to replicate your analysis:
+Follow these steps to replicate your analysis:

 1. Make a copy of the **analysis/** folder.
 For the remaining steps below, work only with this copy.
 It will become your "replication package".